jaytimm/american-political-data-and-r/README.md

 ``` r
 url <- 'https://docs.google.com/spreadsheets/d/1oRl7vxEJUUDWJCyrjo62cELJD2ONIVl-D9TSUKiK9jk/edit#gid=1178631925'
 house <- gsheet::gsheet2tbl(url)
 ```

-> A simple cleaning procedure that should (roughly) scale to other data sources at the Daily Kos.
+> A simple cleaning procedure that should (more or less) scale to other data sources at the Daily Kos.

 ``` r
 fix <- as.data.frame(cbind(colnames(house), as.character(house[1,])),